SushovanBera/Image-Gallery/README.md

 # Image-Gallery
-Creating  an image gallery using HTML and CSS
+Creating  an image gallery using HTML, CSS and JS